Parsl/lsst-pipelines/README.md

 setup lsst_apps
 setup lsst_distrib

+# this is necessary on cori, but probably not in
+# other environments, because of how cori user accounts
+# are configured.
 unset PYTHONSTARTUP
 ```

-(- that's set in the container (and maybe on cori) when i'm running in
-a shell but PYTHONSTARTUP=/etc/pythonstart points to a script that
-doesn't exist in the container.
-unsetting it looks harmless - it seems to be to get command line history
-restored in interactive python.)

 # Run the tutorial

-Clear up after last run: (until I've figured out restart semantics properly):
+Clear up after last run (unless you're expecting to restart from checkpoints):

 ```
 $ rm -rf DATA/ ci_hsc/ *.stdout runinfo/* *.stderr  DATA*/
 ```

-Run the workflow:
+Run the tutorial workflow:

 ```
 python workflow.py
 ```

-As of now, the workflow takes about 1.5 hours to run.
+The workflow takes about 1.5 hours to run.

 # Assorted notes to self